 Log user actions component

-Logging user actions involves keeping track and storing state and outcome of all activities by the user.
-The sequence diagram in figure 2 shows the flow of data and actions for this component.
+Logging user activities involves keeping track and storing the state and outcome of all activities performed by the user.
+The sequence diagram in figure where???
+Get serious!!! shows the flow of data and actions for this component.
 When the user performs an action on system data, a new log record is created and inserted into the database.
 This record includes the action performed plus the data variables changed.

 Figure 3.2.
 2 log user actions sequence diagram